elys-network/elys/.github/PULL_REQUEST_TEMPLATE.md

 <!-- Add a description of the changes that this PR introduces and the files that
 are the most critical to review. -->

+### What has Changed?

+What specific problem were you aiming to address, and how did you successfully resolve it?
+If tests were not uploaded for this pull request or if coverage decreased, please provide an explanation for the change.

 ---

 ### Author Checklist